Tom Paxton: Early career

 Upon graduating in 1959 with a Bachelor of Fine Arts degree, Paxton acted in summer stock theatre and briefly tried graduate school before joining the Army.
 While attending the Clerk Typist School in Fort Dix, New Jersey, he began writing songs on his typewriter and spent almost every weekend visiting Greenwich Village in New York City during the emerging early 1960s folk revival.

 Shortly after his honorable discharge from the Army, Paxton auditioned for the Chad Mitchell Trio via publisher Milt Okun in 1960.
 He initially received the part, but his voice did not blend well enough with those of the group members.
-However, after singing his song "The Marvelous Toy" for Okun, he became the first writer signed to Milt's music publishing company, Cherry Lane Music Publishing.
+However, after singing his song "The Marvelous Toy" for Okun, he became the first writer signed to Okun's music publishing company, Cherry Lane Music Publishing.

 Paxton soon began performing at The Gaslight Cafe in Greenwich Village, where he became a mainstay.
 In 1962, he recorded a privately produced live album at the Gaslight entitled, I'm the Man That Built the Bridges.
 During his stay in Greenwich Village, Paxton published some of his songs in the folk magazines Broadside and Sing Out!, and performed alongside such folksingers as Bob Dylan, Phil Ochs, Eric Andersen, Dave Van Ronk, and Mississippi John Hurt.
 Paxton met his future wife, Margaret Ann Cummings (known as "Midge"), at the Gaslight one night in January 1963 after being introduced to her by David Blue.

-Pete Seeger learned a few of Paxton's songs in 1963, including "Ramblin' Boy" (which Seeger performed at The Weavers reunion concert at Carnegie Hall) and "What Did You Learn in School Today?"
-Paxton increased his profile as a performer, appearing at the 1963 Newport Folk Festival, which was recorded by Vanguard Records.
+Pete Seeger learned several of Paxton's songs in 1963, including "Ramblin' Boy" (which Seeger performed at The Weavers reunion concert at Carnegie Hall) and "What Did You Learn in School Today?"
+Paxton improved his profile as a performer, appearing at the 1963 Newport Folk Festival, which was recorded by Vanguard Records.
 A month after Newport in 1963, Paxton married Midge.
 He began traveling the country on the coffeehouse and small-venue circuit before returning to New York.
-Paxton became involved with causes that promoted human rights, civil rights and labor rights.
+Paxton became involved with causes that promoted human rights, civil rights, and labor rights.
 In 1963, Paxton and a group of other folk musicians performed and offered moral support to striking coal miners in Hazard, Kentucky.